-A few years back, a buddy of mine on the Dartmouth crew team was faced with a seemingly impossible challenge: he needed to drop 25 pounds in a month.
+A few years back, a buddy of mine on the Dartmouth crew team was faced with a seemingly impossible challenge: he needed to lose 25 pounds in a month.
 Although he was strong as an ox, after a few months of eating indiscriminately during the offseason, his weight had slowly crept up.
 But now it came down to this: “lose 25 pounds in less than 30 days or you are off the team.”

 Now, it should be said that many bodybuilders, wrestlers, and even fitness models can drop an insane amount of weight by using performance enhancing drugs, diuretics, or severe water restriction.
 It “works,” but it’s not particularly good for you, fair, or sustainable.